 Our Aims Are:

-• To promote staff awareness of the need to differentiate effectively in order to cater for children with SEN and to provide staff training regularly and where appropriate.
+- To promote staff awareness of the need to differentiate effectively in order to cater for children with SEND and to provide staff training regularly and where appropriate.

 All children are different and some have needs which require a differentiated curriculum.
 At Chesham Preparatory School we have children who receive a variety of specialist help.